jwiegley/johnwiegley/drafts/drafts.md

 I don’t believe in God or the other worlds by themselves because I can’t see them, and have no experiential evidence of any kind that they exist.
-The crux of the matter comes down to believing in whomever says they are real (e.g., Jesus, Muhammad, Moses, etc.).
+The crux of the matter comes down to believing in whoever says they are real (e.g., Jesus, Muhammad, Moses, etc.).

 I think the real difference to “religious thinking” (for many religions,